withhaotian/awesome-edge-AI-papers/README.md

 A curated list of Edge AI papers.
 If you find some interesting work/projects, please contact me through issues or email withhaotian [at] gmail [dot] com.

+The papers or projects for on-device LLMs/SLMs are transferred to [awesome-on-device-LLM-papers](git@github.com:withhaotian/awesome-on-device-LLM-papers.git)

 # Contributing
 > 🔥 This list will be keep maintaining.